Solidarity Reporting FAQs

 Journalists, like all human beings, absolutely should be empathetic when interacting with people!
 There’s an important difference, though, between journalists’ behavior and the journalism they produce: journalism that solely appeals to empathy often falls short of its capacity to report accurately about marginalization and marginalized communities.
 Too often, empathy-drenched stories use marginalized people as “color” for a story without including their perspectives, too.

-2. Solidarity sounds a lot like activism.
-I was told that journalism should steer clear of activism, except in activist publications.
+2. Solidarity sounds a lot like advocacy.
+I was told that journalism should steer clear of advocacy, except in advocacy publications.

-As Nobel Peace Prize winner journalist Maria Ressa said, “Journalism is activism.”
-Whether journalism is engaging in activism to uphold the status quo or to change it, journalism is unavoidably a form of activism, and has never been a neutral endeavor.
+All journalism advocates.
+Whether journalism is engaging in advocacy to uphold the status quo or to change it, journalism is unavoidably a form of advocacy, and has never been a neutral endeavor.

 Journalists regularly self-describe as seeking to “change the world” and seeking to “make the world a better place” through reporting.
-Activism isn’t at odds with journalism – it is at the heart of journalism that matters.
+Advocacy is at the heart of journalism that matters.

 Hear from Anoa Changa, whose reporting exemplifies solidarity reporting.